Easy Italian Dressing

 • TOTAL

-This easy homemade Italian dressing is zesty, super flavorful and perfect for tossing with salad or used as a marinade.
+This easy homemade Italian dressing is zesty, super flavorful, and perfect for tossing with salad or as a marinade.
 We love the combination of wine vinegar and lemon juice in this, but if you do not have lemons, use 1/4 cup of wine vinegar instead.
-White wine vinegar and red wine vinegar can be used interchangeably in this recipe.
+Use either white wine vinegar or red wine vinegar in this recipe.

 Makes about 1/2 cup